Research & Science

 Research Questions Guide Our Science

-CROCUS seeks to answer some of the most pressing questions on urban climate change.
-These questions drive our planning, research and collaboration with community organizations.
+CROCUS seeks to answer some of the most pressing questions on urban atmospheric interactions and extreme weather.
+These questions drive our planning, research and collaboration with partners.
 As we continue to learn and innovate, we keep these core ideas at the center of our inquiry.

 Spatial Variabilities and Influences